SimbaUni/Simblogs/README.md

 # Simblogs

-A blog website using Vue.JS frontend and Firebase back-end.
+A blog website using Vue.JS front-end and Firebase back-end.